Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 'all': Higher-fidelity automatic recording, trying to preserve the drawing process; may still automatically fall back to snapshot in complex scenarios.

-Simple selection advice:
+Simple selection suggestions:

 - Unsure how to configure: First use